KarstensLab/Lab_Website/content/lab_members/Kate/index.md

   focal_point: Smart
 ---

-Kate is a Ph.D. candidate in the biomedical engineering department.
-Her primary research focus is on targeted sequencing of low-microbial biomass samples and establishing robust methods to analyze samples with high amounts of DNA contamination.
-Kate applies these techniques towards studying bacterial translocation and the composition of the urinary microbiome in patients with prostate cancer.
-When not in the lab or during a global pandemic, you’ll find Kate seeing live music, hiking, or petting the neighborhood dogs.
+Kate Bowie has completed her Ph.D. in the biomedical engineering department and has joined the Gerstein Lab at Yale University for her post-doctoral training.
+Her primary research was on targeted sequencing of low-microbial biomass samples and establishing robust methods to analyze samples with high amounts of DNA contamination.
+Kate applied these techniques towards studying bacterial translocation and the composition of the urinary microbiome in patients with prostate cancer.
+When not in the lab or during a global pandemic, you can find Kate seeing live music, hiking, or petting the neighborhood dogs.